neoswap-ai/neoswap-solana-collection-swap/README.md

 ## Cancel Swap (requires to be admin to finish closing accounts)

-Can only be cancelled when swap is initialized (status: TradeStatus.WaitingToDeposit = 1)
+Can only be cancelled when swap is in the state TradeStatus.WaitingToDeposit (1)

-If the signer is the Initializer, it will cancel all items (or remaining ones) and close the PDA
+If the signer is the Initializer, it will cancel all remaining items and close the PDA

 If signer is User, it will cancel his item ancd change the swap state to TradeStatus.Canceling (100)